 Emergency Physician Training

 St George Hospital is a major teaching hospital associated with the University of New South Wales (UNSW).
 It is the Level 1 Trauma Centre for the South Eastern Sydney Local Health District (SESLHD) and is one of the leading hospitals for trauma & emergency management in the state.
-It is currently undergoing redevelopment with the new eight storey Acute Services Building.
-It includes a new intensive care department, eight new operating theatres, 128 new inpatient beds, two cardiac catheter laboratories and a new roof top helipad.
+The Acute Services Building has enhanced our service delivery with a new intensive care department, eight new operating theatres, 128 new inpatient beds, two cardiac catheter laboratories and a new roof top helipad.

 The Emergency Department relocated to a new purpose built department on the ground floor of the Acute Services Building in 2014.
 It incorporates a dedicated Paediatric unit, a 10-bed short stay Emergency Medicine Unit and in department radiology and CT facilities.
 It is one of the busiest Emegency Departments in NSW, seeing upward of 80,000 patients each year.